Marriott faces London lawsuit over vast data breach

 Bryant is represented by law firm Hausfeld and the case is funded by Harbour Litigation.

-Around seven million UK guest records were involved, according to the Information Commissioner's Office (ICO), which last year proposed a 99.2 million pound ($133 million) fine over the breach.
+A London-based spokeswoman for Marriott said: "We don't have a comment to make at this time."

-"We fell short of what our guests deserve," Chief Executive Arne Sorenson said at the time.
+Around seven million British guest records were compromised by the hack, according to the UK Information Commissioner's Office (ICO), which last year proposed to fine Marriott 99.2 million pounds ($133 million).

-Attorneys filed a lawsuit in a Maryland federal court within hours of the disclosure.
-Others followed suit in the U.S. and Canada.
+The London class action has been filed in the High Court after a landmark Court of Appeal decision last October that allowed a similar, opt-out lawsuit to be served against Internet giant Google GOOGL.O over alleged unlawful tracking of iPhone users in 2011 and 2012 through third party cookies.

-The London class action has been filed in the High Court after a landmark Court of Appeal decision last October that a collective action could be served against Internet giant Google GOOGL.O over alleged unlawful tracking of iPhone users in 2011 and 2012 through third party cookies.
+U.S.-style "opt-out" class actions bind a defined group automatically into legal action unless individuals opt out, saving on hefty advertising costs.

 Google is appealing.